-Mr. Wheeler is an engineer and project manager with 19 years of experience in water resources planning and engineering, hydrologic and hydraulic systems modeling, water delivery system design and construction, and stakeholder education and capacity building.
+Mr. Wheeler is an engineer and project manager with over 2 decades of experience in water resources planning and engineering, hydrologic and hydraulic systems modeling, water delivery system design and construction, and stakeholder education and capacity building.
 He has extensive expertise in the development and application of decision support systems for both long-term water resource planning and management as well as daily operations of reservoirs to meet multiple management objectives.
 Mr. Wheeler focuses on facilitating stakeholder involvement in managing water resources by providing technical support with current modeling tools, facilitating community organization and promoting dialogue between water users for seeking solutions to complex water management problems.
 With experience ranging from large-scale water management to small scale community construction projects in both urban and remote environments, Mr. Wheeler provides a bridge between the policy and the practical aspects of water management.

 Basheer, M., Wheeler, K.G., Ribbe, L., Mojdalawi, M., Abdo, G. and Zagona, E.A.
 (2018) Quantifying and evaluating the impacts of cooperation in transboundary river basins on the Water-Energy-Food nexus: The Blue Nile Basin.
 Science of The Total Environment, 630: 1309-1323.